 As we're sure you're aware, hip-hop and upbeat pop songs aren't exactly lullabies—instead, studies have tested the efficacy of calming music like classical tunes, finding a direct correlation between the genre and sleep quality.
 In a 2006 study, students who demonstrated trouble falling asleep were split into three groups, each of which listened to a specific sound for 45 minutes: classical music, audio books, and a control group.
 The latter two didn't show any signs of change in their sleep, but the group that listened to classical music saw significant increases in their ability to fall (and stay) asleep.

 Your sleep track doesn't have to be Beethoven or Bach, though.
-Experts suggest choosing songs that are "sedative" in nature, meaning the tempo is between 60 to 80 beats per minute (check SongBPM.com to find out if your song of choice fits these requirements).
+Experts suggest choosing songs that are "sedative" in nature, meaning the tempo is between 60 to 80 beats per minute.
 In fact, in a poll conducted by Spotify, Ed Sheeran's "Thinking Out Loud" (among several other songs by the crooner) was the most-streamed song among 2.8 million sleep playlists.
 Songs by Sam Smith, such as "Lay Me Down" and "I'm Not the Only One" also peppered the top-20 list.

 If you're not a fan of classical music (or Ed Sheeran or Sam Smith), you can certainly choose your own tunes to listen to.
 Some experts even suggest that subjects who use music that is most enjoyable and familiar to them will yield better results and improve the effects of sleep quality.